 As is often the case in a small town, Crown Point doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Crown Point is quite a bit lower than the national average among all cities of 21.84%: just 11.13% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Crown Point with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.13% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Crown Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crown Point residents report their race to be White, followed by Native American.
 Important ancestries of people in Crown Point include Irish, English, French, French Canadian, and German.